Unsupervised Diffusion and Volume Maximization-Based Clustering of Hyperspectral Images: Background

-Alternating Volume Maximization (\emph{AVMAX}) is a spectral unmixing algorithm, requiring $m$ as a parameter, that searches for vectors $\{u_i\}_{i=1}^m\subset\R^D$ that produce an $m$-simplex of maximal volume, subject to the constraint that each $u_i$ lies in the convex hull of the dataset after PCA dimensionality reduction.
-Endmembers are optimized through multiple partial maximization procedures (i.e., keeping $m-1$ endmembers constant and optimizing for volume while varying the $m\ths$ endmember) until convergence~\cite{chan2011simplex}.
-AVMAX has recently become popular for spectral unmixing because of its strong performance guarantees and the rigor behind its optimization framework~\cite{chan2011simplex, bioucas2013hyperspectral}.
-In a noiseless, linearly mixed dataset containing the optimal endmember set, if each partial maximization problem in AVMAX converges to a unique solution, AVMAX is guaranteed to converge to the optimal endmember set~\cite{chan2011simplex}.
+Alternating Volume Maximization (\emph{AVMAX}) is a spectral unmixing algorithm, requiring $m$ as a parameter, that searches for vectors $\{u_i\}_{i=1}^m\subset\R^D$ that produce an $m$-simplex of maximal volume, subject to the constraint that each $u_i$ lies in the convex hull of the dataset after Principal Component Analysis (PCA) dimensionality reduction: projecting pixel spectra onto the span of the first $m-1$ principal components~\cite{chan2011simplex}.
+This dimensionality reduction step is motivated by the fact that any vector in the affine hull of the $m$ endmembers can always be expressed as $y=\mathbf{C}\alpha + \frac{1}{n}\sum_{x\in X} x$, where $\mathbf{C}\in\R^{D\times (m-1)}$ is related to the first $m-1$ principal components of $X$~\cite{chan2011simplex, chan2008convex}; see Lemma 1 in \cite{chan2011simplex} for details.
+Endmembers are optimized through multiple partial maximization procedures (i.e., keeping $m-1$ endmembers constant and optimizing for volume while varying the $m \ths$ endmember) until convergence~\cite{chan2011simplex}.
+AVMAX has become popular for spectral unmixing because of its strong performance guarantees and the rigor behind its optimization framework~\cite{chan2011simplex, bioucas2013hyperspectral}.
+Indeed, in a noiseless, linearly mixed dataset containing the optimal endmember set, if each partial maximization problem in AVMAX converges to a unique solution, AVMAX is guaranteed to converge to the optimal endmember set~\cite{chan2011simplex}.
 Moreover, AVMAX can easily be modified to make it robust to random initialization; one can run multiple replicates of AVMAX in parallel and choose the endmember set with largest volume.
-Once endmembers are learned, abundances can be computed using a nonnegative least squares solver $(\mathbf{A}_{i1}\;\mathbf{A}_{i2}\;\dots\;\mathbf{A}_{im}) = \argmin_{a\in\R^m}\|x_i-\sum_{j=1}^m a_j u_j\|_2^2$ for each $x_i\in X$~\cite{bro1997fast}.
+Once endmembers are learned, abundances may be computed using a nonnegative least squares solver: $(\mathbf{A}_{i1}\;\mathbf{A}_{i2}\;\dots\;\mathbf{A}_{im}) = \argmin_{a\in[0,\infty)^m}\|x_i-\sum_{j=1}^m a_j u_j\|_2^2$ for each $x_i\in X$~\cite{bro1997fast}.